bevyengine/bevy-website/content/learn/contribute/project-information/bevy-organization.md

 We choose new Maintainers carefully, and only after they have proven themselves in the Bevy community.
 Maintainers must have a proven track record of the following:

 1. **A strong understanding of the Bevy Project as a whole**: our vision, our development process, and our community
 2. **Solid technical skills and code contributions across most engine areas**: Maintainers must be able to evaluate the scope of pull requests, provide complete code reviews, ensure the appropriate people have signed off on a PR, and decide if changes align with our vision for Bevy.
-This can only be done if Maintainers are technical experts, both generically across engine subject areas, and more specifically in the Bevy codebase.
+This can only be done if Maintainers are technical experts, both generically across engine [Areas](/learn/contribute/project-information/areas/), and more specifically in the Bevy codebase.
 3. **Great social skills**: Maintainers regularly deal with, and resolve, "community issues", and serve as moderators on Discord.
 They must always present a professional and friendly face.
 They are representatives of the project and their actions directly reflect our goals and values.
 Working with them should not be painful.
 4. **Thorough reviews of other peoples' PRs**: Maintainers are the last line of defense when protecting project vision and code quality.
 They are also often the first people new contributors interact with.
 They must have a history of leaving thorough and helpful code reviews.
 5. **Ethical and trustworthy behavior**: Maintainers are granted significant administrative permissions and serve as the board members of the Bevy Foundation.
 They must be trustworthy and professional.